sac-1999/trading/README.md

 # trading
-This repo is designed to taste your strategies in fastest way with syncing mechanism
+This repo is designed to test your strategies in fastest way with syncing mechanism